firasuke/DOTSLASHLINUX/content/post/2017-09-04-The-Linux-Kernel-Configuration-Guide-Part-6.md

 Choice:     built-in [*]

-Reason:     I included this option because the kernel is being built for a core i7
+Reason:     It's highly recommended that you include this option if you're using
-            intel cpu system.
+            an Intel CPU newer that Core 2 (for example, Core i3, Core i5, Core i7 and all new Intel CPUs).

             If you wanted your kernel to work on all X86_64 systems then include CONFIG_GENERIC_CPU.
 ```